jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Conclusion

 Hashing the user's password with a correctly configured **Argon2** algorithm and a long, random, unique **salt** and a long random **pepper** provides very strong password protection, even in the case of a database breach.

-If the pepper is discovered and the database is breached Argon2 stills offers protection against dictionary and brute force attacks.
-In this case strong passwords are recommended.
+If the **pepper is discovered and the database is breached** Argon2 stills offers protection for users using strong passwords.
+Weak passwords will vulnerable to discovery by dictionary or brute force attacks.

 <table style="border:1px solid black !important">
 <thead>